 Because of the public’s demand for and dependence on cheap matches that could be lit anywhere, it took more than 50 years after the dangers were identified to end the manufacturing of Lucifer matches.
 A combination of press coverage, public campaigning, and legislative change meant that in 1910, these deadly matches were finally replaced with a safer alternative.

 White phosphorus was eventually replaced with another allotrope: red phosphorus.
-Red phosphorus does not ignite in air where the temperature is below 240°C, unlike its predecessor which could spontaneously ignite at 30°C. This means that it is a much more stable element to use in a commonplace household item.
+Red phosphorus does not ignite in the air where the temperature is below 240°C, unlike its predecessor which could spontaneously ignite at 30°C. This means that it is a much more stable element to use in a commonplace household item, and that’s why matches are called safety matches – they are much safer these days!

 We’ve already established that what constitutes safety matches is the fact that the combustible elements are kept separate from each other.
 But what are the purposes behind the ingredients?